All posts

 • Reviews: As discussed above, customer reviews are extremely valuable.
 Amazon users can easily upload their own photos and videos showing off the product.
 Positive reviews boost your store front, and since star ratings are displayed on search result pages, these can influence a consumer's buying journey immensely.

-• Other ways to take advantage of UGC on Amazon:
+• Other ways to take advantage of UGC on Amazon:some text

 • Use customer images and videos in the product image carousel.
 Feature testimonials, unboxing, product demos, and more.